 So what can you do?

 Instead of being lightly involved in a bunch of different extracurricular activities, colleges would much rather see you more deeply involved in a small handful.
-Being in the same sport, club, or activity for multiple years shows your dedication, and proves that you weren’t just doing it to get a gold star on your resume or application—it was something you really cared about.
+Being in the same sport, club, or activity for multiple years shows your dedication.
+It proves that you weren’t just doing it to get a gold star on your resume or application.
+It was something you really cared about.
 Passion is a big plus for any student.

 Does that mean you can slack off in subject areas that are difficult or uninteresting to you?
 Well, no, of course not.
 Just because colleges don’t only look for well-rounded students does not mean you shouldn’t strive to be well-rounded yourself.
 It’s always a better bet to broaden your education as much as you can, rather than place your bets on a singular skill or interest.